 For more information on how your super benefits are taxed when withdrawing super before the age of 60, including a handy summary table of applicable super taxes, see SuperGuide articles Retiring before the age of 60: the tax deal and Super tax tables: When UNDER 60 years of age.

-For more information on the $1.6 million transfer balance cap and also the changes to the rules applying to TRIPs, see the following SuperGuide articles:
+For more information on the $1.6 million transfer balance cap, see the following SuperGuide articles: